DaleOrders/AWS-Study-Notes/README.md

 2. Scheduled Scaling - useful for known periods of high or low usage.
 They are time based adjustments e.g. Sales Periods.
 3. Dynamic Scaling:

-- Simple: If CPU is above 50%, add one to capacity
+- Simple: If CPU is above 50%, add one to capacity, below 50% remove one.
 - Stepped: If CPU usage is above 50%, add one, if above 80% add three
 - Target: Desired aggregate CPU = 40%, ASG will achieve this